Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-"Nortraships flåte" states they subsequently witnessed the battle between the convoy and 17 U-boats a few days later (this battle started on March 12 - see the external links at the end of this page).
+"Nortraships flåte" claims they subsequently witnessed the battle between the convoy and 17 U-boats a few days later (this battle started on March 12 - again, see the external links at the end of this page).
 However, a report signed by the captain states they were landed in Hamilton, Bermuda the next day, March 8.
-Gunnery Officer Erling Eliassen (one of the passengers?) had been injured in the collision and was taken to the American military hospital, as was the cabin girl who had sustained injuries to her left arm.
+Gunnery Officer Erling Eliassen (one of the passengers?
+Or is he identical to the 2nd mate?) had been injured in the collision and was taken to the American military hospital, as was the cabin girl, who had sustained injuries to her left arm.

 Crew List - No casualties: